kotarelasMoverse/Online-Motion-Style-Transfer/README.md

 python3 train.py --train_classifier --n_epoch 1000
 ```
 Then you need to move the best model to `data` and name the saved model as `classifier.pt`

+In order to inspect the training/testing losses on tensorboard, use the import_log_from_tensorboard.py, using as argument --experiment_dir the path to the folder containing the training results (e.g. C:\Users\info\Documents\GitHub\Online-Motion-Style-Transfer\experiments\07-10-11-57_seed_58_train_Style_ERD)

 ---
 ### Acknowlegements